Overview

 Route managers

 The RouteManager interface represents an entity with an internal route state.
-In contrast to other entrypoints, it can modify the request route.
+In contrast to other entrypoints, it has the ability to modify the requested route.

-When a Route Manager is encountered while resolving a route, the resolveRoute method is called with the remaining part of the current route.
-The Route Manager decides how to update its internal state and returns the part of the route that it could resolve.
-The actual route on the client is updated to only contain this part.
+When a route manager is encountered while resolving a route, the resolveRoute method is called with the remaining part of the current route.
+The route manager decides how to update its internal state and returns the part of the route that it was able to resolve.
+The actual route on the client is updated to contain only this portion.
 The getInternalRoute should always return the route represented by the current state, and should match the route part returned by resolveRoute.

 interface RouteManager {